Response to the TNFD

 Risk Management

-Nature-related risks are deliberated upon at the Risk Management Promotion Meeting, with the CHRO(Chief Human Resources Officer), head of the Human Resources & General Administration Segment acting as chairperson.
+Nature-related risks are identified at the Risk Management Promotion Meeting, with the Chief Human Resources Officer (CHRO), head of the Human Resources & General Administration Segment, acting as chairperson.

 The Risk Management Promotion Meeting receives reports from various departments, and discusses risks of all kinds, such as environmental pollution and nature disasters.
 Judgments are made concerning the relative severity of risks, with consideration made to the relationship between various risks.
-Finally, risks which affect the entire company are identified.
+Finally, risks which affect the Toyota Boshoku group are identified.

-Identified risks are reported to the Board of Directors, under the management of the CRO (Chief Risk Officer) who is also the President.
+Identified risks are reported to the Board of Directors, under the management of the Chief Risk Officer (CRO) who is also the President.

 |